How and where can I experience wilderness?

 - South-west of Sydney, the pristine bushland of the Nattai Wilderness protects Sydney's water supply, and Burragorang State Conservation Area provides breathtaking views of wilderness areas.

 Amendments to the National Parks and Wildlife Act 1974, effective from October 2010, seek to strike a balance between connecting people to nature and the conservation of park values.
 They improve equity of access and the safety of visitors to wilderness areas by allowing licensed tour operators to guide small groups of people into some of the more remote areas of the reserve system.

 Guided tours will only be allowed for the types of activities that are already permissible on a self-reliant basis, such as walking or canoeing.
 This will help build awareness of the immense value of wilderness areas and will create new opportunities for nature-based tourism experiences in NSW.
 This is consistent with one of the objects of the National Parks and Wildlife Act 1974, which is to facilitate opportunities for people to appreciate and enjoy parks as a means of fostering an understanding of and support for conservation.
-It is also consistent with the Wilderness Act 1987 which requires OEH to promote public understanding and appreciation of wilderness.
+It is also consistent with the Wilderness Act 1987 which requires Office of Environment and Heritage (OEH) to promote public understanding and appreciation of wilderness.

 More adventurous experiences